 The research on mental health disorders and substance abuse has grown, thus the need to describe disorders occurring simultaneously or at the same time becomes more significant.
 As a result, scientists, physicians and psychologists determined that Dual Diagnosis did not fulfill the need to address what was happening with a person.
 A broader term, Co-occurring disorders (COD) now includes that of Dual Diagnosis.
-To address this new awareness, the American Medical Association in its diagnostic manual (DSM IV TR) included those who suffer from more than one mental health disorder and those who suffer from one or more substance abuse problems.
+To address this new awareness, the American Medical Association in its diagnostic manual (DSM V) included those who suffer from more than one mental health disorder and those who suffer from one or more substance abuse problems.

 These disorders can affect one’s ability to respond well to treatment if an accurate diagnosis has not been made.
 Chances of drug or alcohol relapse are greater among those clients who have untreated co-occurring disorders.
 Dr. Merikangas (NIMH, Senior Investigator and Section Chief) at a 2007 NIMH Alliance for Research Progress meeting discussed what the research has internationally revealed:

 - Comprehensive screening for co-occurring disorders is necessary.